-The Retiready Stocks and Shares ISA
+The Retiready ISA

-Benefits of the ISA
+Features of the Retiready ISA

 - Added safeguard designed to limit the impact of sharp and sustained market falls.

-- Pay in up to £20,000 in 2017/18
+- Pay in up to £20,000 in the current tax year.

 Things to think about